VladGCoada/Anonero-Psychotherapy-LLM/README.md

 # Anonero

-Fine-tuning experiments with [Mistral](https://mistral.ai) on book datasets.
+Fine-tuning experiments with mistral on book datasets.
 Includes scripts for chunking, preprocessing, and running training with QLoRA.

 ## Structure